lailabougria/talks/technical-decision-making-compass/README.md

-# Let's build a technical decision-making compass
+# Aiming for True North: Building a Technical Decision-Making Compass

 ## Abstract